 |Kim Siebenhüner||Historisches Institut der Friedrich-Schiller-Universität Jena|

 |Aziz Al-Azmeh||Central European University, Budapest, Hungary|

-|Maurice Aymard||Ecole des Hautes Etudes en Sciences Sociales, Paris, France|
+|Maurice Aymard||Ecole des Hautes Etudes en Sciences Sociales, Paris|

 |Carlos Barros||University of Santiago de Compostela, Santiago de Compostella, Chile|

 |Carlo Ginzburg||Scuola Normale Superiore, Pisa and University of California, Los Angeles, USA|